 The three different democratic power systems are visualized together with a prime-minister or a president or both.
 Some nations elect just one House of representatives, others have two levels.

 The placement of the president is not necessarily always that much higher than the overall system in place.
-The presidential position can be either most-directed or most-removed from the population.
-But data shows that if a nation is already set up for winner-takes-all in local elections, then the president is 'merely' the highest person among all winners.
-The president's role of influencing the outcome depends on the system-political circumstances.
+Interestingly, when a nation is already set up for winner-takes-all in all its elections, then one can argue that the president is 'merely' the highest person among all these winners.
+All representatives may behave as winners, giving the top-dog winner a tough fight to get away with what he wants.

-Data shows that the gap in income distribution is in general greater when a nation has an additional system for a president.
-Next, when an empowered president presides in nations with proportional elections the income distribution gap is even greater.
+The president's role of influencing the outcome surely depends on the system-political circumstances.
+And data shows that the gap in income distribution is indeed in general greater when a nation has an additional system for a president.
+And when an empowered president presides in nations with proportional elections the income distribution gap may even be greater.

 The last aspect of political systems not yet dealt with in depth is the number of houses of representatives.
 Some nations are unicameral, others are bicameral.
 There are even some nations with two houses in which each house is elected using a different system.
 In most nations with two houses, one house is the most important house, while the other is more a law-confirming institution.
 The result of having one or two houses, and — when two houses — of both being equally powerful or one house more powerful than the other, that is an issue of no small potatoes.
 Italy, for instance, has two houses with equal amounts of power, both capable of letting a government fall.
 It is then not a surprise to know that no other nation has as many cabinets fall over the years as Italy.